 In principle, diagnosis requires verification that a low plasma glucose level (< 50 mg/dL [< 2.8 mmol/L]) exists at the time hypoglycemic symptoms occur and that the symptoms are responsive to dextrose administration.
-If a practitioner is present when symptoms occur, blood should be sent for glucose testing.
-If glucose is normal, hypoglycemia is ruled out and no further testing is needed.
-If glucose is abnormally low, serum insulin, C-peptide, and proinsulin measured from the same tube can distinguish insulin-mediated from non–insulin-mediated and factitious from physiologic hypoglycemia and can obviate the need for further testing.
+If a practitioner is present when symptoms occur, blood should be sent for glucose testing in a tube containing a glycolytic inhibitor.
+If glucose is normal, hypoglycemia is ruled out and other causes of symptoms should be considered.
+If glucose is abnormally low, and no cause can be identified from history (eg, drugs, adrenal insufficiency, severe malnutrition, organ failure or sepsis), serum insulin, insulin antibodies and sulfonylurea level should be checked.
+C-peptide, and proinsulin measured from the same tube can distinguish insulin-mediated from non–insulin-mediated and factitious from physiologic hypoglycemia and can obviate the need for further testing.

-A 72-h fast done in a controlled setting is the standard for diagnosis.
-However, in almost all patients with a hypoglycemic disorder, a 48-h fast is adequate to detect hypoglycemia and a full 72-h fast may not be necessary.
-Patients drink only noncaloric, noncaffeinated beverages, and plasma glucose is measured at baseline, whenever symptoms occur, and every 4 to 6 h or every 1 to 2 h if glucose falls below 60 mg/dL (3.3 mmol/L).
+A 72-hour fast done in a controlled setting is the standard for diagnosis.
+However, in almost all patients with a hypoglycemic disorder, a 48-hour fast is adequate to detect hypoglycemia and a full 72-hour fast may not be necessary.
+Patients drink only noncaloric, noncaffeinated beverages, and plasma glucose is measured at baseline, whenever symptoms occur, and every 4 to 6 hours or every 1 to 2 hours if glucose falls below 60 mg/dL (3.3 mmol/L).
 Serum insulin, C-peptide, and proinsulin should be measured at times of hypoglycemia to distinguish endogenous from exogenous (factitious) hypoglycemia.
-The fast is terminated at 72 h if the patient has experienced no symptoms and glucose remains normal, sooner if glucose decreases to ≤ 45 mg/dL (≤ 2.5 mmol/L) in the presence of hypoglycemic symptoms.
+The fast is terminated at 72 hours if the patient has experienced no symptoms and glucose remains normal, sooner if glucose decreases to ≤ 45 mg/dL (≤ 2.5 mmol/L) in the presence of hypoglycemic symptoms.

 End-of-fast measurements include beta-hydroxybutyrate (which should be low in insulinoma), serum sulfonylurea to detect drug-induced hypoglycemia, and plasma glucose after IV glucagon injection to detect an increase characteristic of insulinoma.
 Sensitivity, specificity, and predictive values for detecting hypoglycemia by this protocol have not been reported.

 There is no definitive lower limit of glucose that unequivocally defines pathologic hypoglycemia during a monitored fast.
-Normal women tend to have lower fasting glucose levels than men and may have glucose levels as low as 30 mg/dL (1.7 mmol/L) without symptoms.
-If symptomatic hypoglycemia has not occurred by 48 to 72 h, the patient should exercise vigorously for about 30 min.
+Normal women tend to have lower fasting glucose levels than men and may have glucose levels as low as 50 mg/dL (2.8 mmol/L) without symptoms.
+If symptomatic hypoglycemia has not occurred by 48 to 72 hours, the patient should exercise vigorously for about 30 minutes.
 If hypoglycemia still does not occur, insulinoma is essentially excluded and further testing is generally not indicated.

 Immediate treatment of hypoglycemia involves provision of glucose.
 Patients able to eat or drink can drink juices, sucrose water, or glucose solutions; eat candy or other foods; or chew on glucose tablets when symptoms occur.
 Infants and younger children may be given 10% dextrose solution 2 to 5 mL/kg IV bolus.
-Adults and older children unable to eat or drink can be given glucagon 0.5 (< 20 kg) or 1 mg (≥ 20 kg) sc or IM or 50% dextrose 50 to 100 mL IV bolus, with or without a continuous infusion of 5 to 10% dextrose solution sufficient to resolve symptoms.
+Adults and older children unable to eat or drink can be given glucagon 0.5 mg (< 20 kg) or 1 mg (≥ 20 kg) subcutaneously or intramuscularly or 50% dextrose 50 to 100 mL IV bolus, with or without a continuous infusion of 5 to 10% dextrose solution sufficient to resolve symptoms.
+Glucagon nasal spray, 3 mg also may be used.
 The efficacy of glucagon depends on the size of hepatic glycogen stores; glucagon has little effect on plasma glucose in patients who have been fasting or who are hypoglycemic for long periods.

 Islet cell hypertrophy is most often a diagnosis of exclusion after an islet cell tumor is sought but not identified.